subsquid/docs/docs/tutorials/ethereum-local-development.md

 // ...
 ```

 You can also use environment variables, just like shown in [this complete end-to-end project example](https://medium.com/subsquid/how-to-build-a-performant-and-scalable-full-stack-nft-marketplace-63c12466b959).
-This will make sure the project will stay the same, and only configuration files containing environment variables will be changed, depending on the deployment.
+This will make sure the project code stays the same and only the environment variables change depending on where the project is deployed.